vielhuber/hlp/README.md

 hlp.indexOfCaseInsensitive('foo', 'this is a FOO') // 10
 hlp.indexOfCaseInsensitive('foo', 'this is a FOO and a foobar', 15) // 20

+// count occurences in string
+hlp.countAllOccurences('foo', 'this is a foo and a foobar') // 2 hlp.countAllOccurencesCaseInsensitive('FoO', 'this is a FOO and a foobar') // 2

 // find all positions in string hlp.findAllPositions('foo', 'this is a foo and a foobar') // [10,20] hlp.findAllPositionsCaseInsensitive('FoO', 'this is a FOO and a foobar') // [10,20]